 Types of 3D Architectural Rendering

 The 2 main types of 3D rendering for architecture and design are those of interior and exterior.
 Exterior 3D renders allow an architect to demonstrate a building from any angle.
-For instance, there can be a perspective view, a top view, a closeup, etc. This makes it possible to see how the future building will fit into the surroundings, how it can look if done in different materials, and so on.
+There can be an aerial view, a street view, and a closeup view.
+This makes it possible to see how the future building will fit into the surroundings, how it can look if done in different materials, and so on.

 The inside of a building can be showcased with interior 3D renders.
 They can demonstrate the space of any architectural object, residential or commercial, in photorealistic quality.
 Interior renders are great for showing planning, lighting schemes, materials and textures, furniture, and decor.
 Together, all those things help to convey the atmosphere of a place, making the viewer not only see it but feel it as well.